jgretz/cosmos-sql/README.md

   client, // this is the raw documentdb client database, // this is the raw documentdb database

-  ...collections by name // there will be a property for each collection you named in the array.
-Each collection object will follow the pattern laid out below.
+  // there will be a property for each collection you named in the array.
+  // Each collection object will follow the pattern laid out below.
+  ...collections by name
 }
 ```